 This page contains affiliate links, and we may earn commissions for purchases on other sites.

-YouTube is a powerhouse, which is why millions of content creators flock to it.
-It’s the second most visited site and used search engine globally.
-Over 1.9 billion logged-in users visit YouTube each month, and people watch over a billion hours of video daily.
+YouTube is a powerhouse, so millions of content creators flock to it.
+It’s the second most visited site and search engine globally.
+Over 2 billion logged-in users visit YouTube monthly, and people watch over a billion hours of video daily.
 Regarding earnings and subscribers, YouTube reports the following:

 - The number of channels earning five figures per year grew more than 50 percent year-over-year (y/y).

 - The number of channels earning six figures per year grew more than 40 percent y/y.

 - The number of channels with over one million subscribers grew by more than 75 percent y/y.